 Sentinel Landscapes are working or natural lands important to the nation’s defense mission — places where preserving the working and rural character of key landscapes strengthens the economies of farms, ranches and forests; conserves habitat and natural resources; and protects vital test and training missions conducted on those military installations that anchor such landscapes.

 DoD is increasingly called upon to review the compatibility of proposed wind, solar, transmission, and other projects with military activities.
 The DoD Siting Clearinghouse was established by the Secretary of Defense in 2010 to provide a timely, transparent, and repeatable process to evaluate potential impacts as well as explore potential mitigation options related to alternative energy production while preserving DoD's mission.
 The Assistant Secretary of Defense (Energy, Installations, & Environment) is the lead organization for the Siting Clearinghouse.
 For more information, visit the DoD's Siting Clearinghouse website.

 DoD's Natural Resources Program supports the military's testing and training mission by protecting its biological resources.
 The Natural Resources Program provides policy, guidance, and oversight for management of natural resources on approximately 25 million acres of military land, air, and water resources owned or operated by DoD.
+The Natural Resources Program goal is to support the military's combat readiness mission by ensuring continued access to realistic habitat conditions, while simultaneously working to ensure the long-term sustainability of our nation’s priceless natural heritage.
 For more information, visit the DoD Natural Resources Program website.

-Defense Spending by State: The Office of Economic Adjustment (OEA) publishes its Defense Spending by State Report each year.
-The Defense Spending by State Fiscal Year (FY) 2015 is the most recent report and it examines U.S. defense spending in FY 2015 at the state and local levels for the 50 states and Washington, D.C.
-After increasing by more than 66% when adjusted for inflation from FY 2000 to 2010, national defense spending has declined 16.6% since 2011.
+Defense Spending by State: OLDCC publishes its Defense Spending by State Report each year.
+The Defense Spending by State Fiscal Year (FY) 2021 is the most recent report and it examines U.S. defense spending in FY 2021 at the state and local levels for the 50 states and Washington, D.C.